mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 So one of the major flexibility for the default Singleton pattern is the lack of flexibility at runtime.
 Since any code consuming this service depends on the concrete implementation itself, we are unable to replace it with say an `ExtendedSomeService` or `MockSomeService`.
 To achieve extensiblity at runtime, while also having a global access point, we can use the [Ambient Context Pattern](http://core.loyc.net/essentials/ambient-service-pattern.html).
 Let's start with seeing the implementation directly.

-(Also hey, sound off in the comments if you want to see my take on ambient service/context pattern).
+(Also hey, sound off in the comments if you want to see my take on ambient context pattern).

 ```cs
 public interface ISomeService { }